UseLessUK/KICS-4.1.2/README.md

     Write [Gray] '[Cooling - 02.
 Deploy Heat Sink]' to log End Condition
 ```
+## 3rd Party Applications
+The profile now has some options to start some 3rd party apps such as CMDRs Toolbox, Inara, EDSM, EDSY, Coriolis, Spansh and if you have them installed EDDiscovery and EDMC.

 ## Notes
 1. You will need to enable plugin support within VA.